Last Updated on October 17, 2020

 Banff is the oldest National Park in Canada.
 It was established in 1885 and is located in the Alberta Rocky Mountains.
-Banff is known for its mountainous terrain and alpine landscapes, making it part of UNESCO’s Canadian Rocky Mountain World Heritage site.
+The mountain resort town of Banff is known for its picturesque mountainous terrain and alpine landscapes, making it part of UNESCO’s Canadian Rocky Mountain World Heritage site.
 Banff has more than a thousand glaciers, rivers, valleys, meadows, ice fields, and forests — making it paradise for outdoor adventure lovers.

 Banff has been on our radar for a long time, but the closest we had made it was Jasper National Park and a quick pop into Banff for Lake Louise.
-In BC, Whistler is one of our favorite places, and Banff always seemed to have that same kind of vibe and beauty.
+In BC, Whistler is one of our favourite places, and Banff always seemed to have that same kind of vibe and beauty.
 On this trip through Alberta, there was no question that Banff had to be included.
-The only thing wrong with our stop in Banff is that it definitely was not long enough.
-It is such an outdoor lovers paradise that we could have stayed a couple weeks and we still probably would have had more to see.
+The only thing wrong with our stop in Banff is that a couple of days definitely was not long enough.
+It is such an outdoor lovers paradise that we could have stayed a couple weeks and we still probably would have still barely scratched the surface.

 On this Banff trip, we camped, went to the Banff Hot Springs, explored Sunshine Meadows and wandered around the town of Banff.
 That little taste really left us wanting to come back for more, especially the beauty of Sunshine Meadows.